JohanLi1990/Learning_Notes/TulingNotes.md

   - Calculate how much objects are moved to Old gen.
   - Why are FGC so often, how much time are spent.
 - **Optimizing Goal**: At the end of day, we **want low to no FullGC**, and henceforth **we want, after each YGC, the size of surviving objects to be less than 50% of S0/S1 regions**, so that no objects have to be moved to old gen

+## JVM调优实战及常量池详解 (Practicals JVM tools) 2025-09-24
+- Arthas techniques:
+  - `arthas: dashboard`
+  - `arthas: heapdump`
+  - `thread <thread-id>` , use `thread` to see thread info.
+  - use `jad` to de-compile.
+  - highly dangerous: use `ongl` to modify only java objects.
+- Arthas used `Java Agent`, `Instrumentations Api`, under the hood.
+- Constant pool
+  - Literals and Symbolic references
+    - `int a = 1`, `1` is literal, `a` is symbolic reference.
+  - when Constant pool is loaded into jvm, the symbols will be dynamic linked to the reference (actual object) in memory.
+  - String constant pool
+    - be careful of `new String("<your string literal>")`, it will create two objects.
+    - like a hastable, it is located in heap.
+  - Integer, Long, Character, Byte, Boolean all have `Cache`, which is equivalent of constant pool.